FAQs for Accessory Units and Renting

 • Owner Occupied- The owner of a single-family property with an IADU shall occupy a portion of the dwelling, either the principal living area or the IADU.
 Except as provided herein, owner occupancy shall be maintained unless the owner has a bona-fide temporary absence of three (3) years or less for a temporary job assignment, sabbatical, military service, or voluntary service, documentation may be required.
 If the owner leaves for one of the aforementioned absences, then:

-• The single-family property with and IADU may be rented or occupied in its entirety by one Family, as defined in Chapter 19.02; or
+• The single-family property with an IADU may be rented or occupied in its entirety by one Family, as defined in Chapter 19.02; or

 • One of the dwelling units may be rented to a Family with the second unit remaining vacant